wjmatthaeus/R_Speleothem/hendy_v1.md

 plotting and and other things (<https://www.tidyverse.org/>).

 Try executing this chunk.
-If you’re using the .RMD file in RStudio, by clicking the *Run* button diowithin the chunk or by placing your cursor inside it and pressing *Cmd+Shift+Enter*.
+If you’re using the .RMD file in RStudio, by clicking the *Run* button in the top right hand corner of the chung, or by placing your cursor inside the chunk and pressing *Cmd+Shift+Enter*.
 You can also copy/paste the chunk into the console or run this section of in script by highlighting it and pressing *Cmd+Shift+Enter*.

 ``` r
 # Script originally written by Barbara Wortham (unkown date)